Kidney Stone Treatment in Marietta, GA

 Extracorporeal Shock Wave Lithotripsy in Marietta, GA

-To learn more about extracorporeal shock wave lithotripsy and if you may qualify for this procedure, please contact Dr. Nikolas Symbas today by calling (770) 428-4475 to make an appointment with one of our specialists.
+To learn more about extracorporeal shock wave lithotripsy and if you may qualify for this procedure, please contact Dr. Nikolas Symbas today by calling (770) 428-4475 to make an appointment.
+You can also request an appointment through our secure online form.
 During this consultation, Dr. Symbas will be able to give more insight into ESWL and any other treatment options they believe will bring you the most effective relief from your kidney stones.